-Voluntary commitment to the reduction of chemicals
+Voluntary undertaking to reduce chemicals

 - The Coop guidelines on textiles and leather: Regulate social, environmental and toxicological requirements for farming and processing.